una-ui/una-ui/docs/content/3.components/table.md

 ## Row Selection

 Row selection allows you to select rows in the table.
 This is useful when you want to select rows in the table.
-Read more about row selection in the [Tanstack documentation](https://tanstack.com/table/latest/docs/guide/row-selection).
+Read more about row selection in the [Tanstack Row Selection documentation](https://tanstack.com/table/latest/docs/guide/row-selection).

 | Prop                      | Type      | Default | Description                           |
 | ------------------------- | --------- | ------- | ------------------------------------- |